Rapid Plug-in Defenders: Experiments

+\paragraph{Discussion on Convergence and Overfitting} We address two key concerns: 1) Can \textbf{CeTaD} effectively adapt to adversarial examples with most parameters frozen and minimal tuning?
+2) Given the default one-shot adversarial examples in the training data, is \textbf{CeTaD} susceptible to overfitting?

-With most parameters frozen and little tuned, could \textbf{CeTaD} well fit adversarial examples?
-In addition, since the training data consists of only one-shot adversarial examples by default, could \textbf{CeTaD} get overfitting?
-To evaluate these questions, we record clean and adversarial accuracy on both training and test data following default experimental settings.
-However, the accuracy of training data is not likely to be expressive because of its limited quantity.
-To better observe the training process, we also record the training loss on training data.
+To assess these, we track clean and adversarial accuracy on both training and test data using default experimental settings.
+However, the limited quantity of training data may limit the expressiveness of accuracy.
+To gain deeper insights into the training process, we also monitor the training loss on the training data.

-As shown in Figure \ref{curve-figure}, first, adversarial accuracy on training data increases up to 100\% within 90 epochs, which means \textbf{CeTaD} is able to quickly fit training data with only layer norm parameters being tuned.
-To our surprise, clean accuracy also concomitantly rises to 100\%.
-It is because even if clean examples are not directly shown for our model, training on adversarial examples could dig out some features that could reflect the corresponding clean examples.
+Figure \ref{curve-figure} illustrates compelling insights.
+Initially, within 90 epochs, \textbf{CeTaD} swiftly reaches 100\% adversarial accuracy on training data, showcasing its rapid adaptation, mainly tuning layer norm parameters.
+Surprisingly, clean accuracy simultaneously reaches 100\%, suggesting that training on adversarial examples can unveil reflective feature of clean examples, even when they are not directly presented to the model.

-Besides, on test data, adversarial accuracy steadily grows, which demonstrates that \textbf{CeTaD} could generalize the information learned from only one-shot adversarial examples.
-At the same time, clean accuracy drops.
-The distributions and mapping relationship to task space between clean data and adversarial data are not completely overlapped because of the function of added adversarial perturbations.
-Thus, when training, for \textbf{CeTaD}, drawing closer to the adversarial data domain would distance from the clean one, resulting in a loss of accuracy on clean data.
+On test data, adversarial accuracy steadily improves, signifying \textbf{CeTaD}'s capacity to generalize from a single-shot adversarial dataset.
+However, this gain comes at the cost of declining clean accuracy.
+The divergence in distributions and mapping between clean and adversarial data, due to added perturbations, causes a trade-off: aligning with adversarial data benefits but compromises performance on clean data.

-In addition, for the last 400 epochs, as accuracy on training data keeping 100\%, adversarial accuracy on test data continues slightly rising, the corresponding clean accuracy gently declining and the loss occasionally shaking.
-It means that, instead of overfitting, \textbf{CeTaD} keeps exploring and learning information about adversarial examples.
-It is indeed vital since, in \textbf{RaPiD}, with limited training data, the difficulty is avoiding overfitting when training because methods such as evaluation and early stopping are likely not available for restricted examples.
+In the latter 400 epochs, while maintaining 100\% training accuracy, test adversarial accuracy continues a slight ascent, clean accuracy gently declines, and the loss sporadically fluctuates.
+This pattern suggests that rather than overfitting, \textbf{CeTaD} continues to explore and assimilate information from adversarial examples.
+It is a crucial capability in \textbf{RaPiD}, where conventional methods like evaluation or early stopping might not be feasible due to limited training data.